Twaish/Go-Marble/README.md

 # Go Marble!
 A fast-paced, physics-driven marble rolling game made with Unity v6000.0.37f1.
-The project was developed as part of a school project.
+The project was developed as part of a school project and started with following this [tutorial](https://learn.unity.com/project/roll-a-ball).

 [Watch Gameplay (2 min)](https://youtu.be/yFYSiHwSq9Q)